 NOTE: The

-providersection is omitted for services-only applications.
+providersection must always be omitted for services-only applications.